-To make the HopLink work, you just replace AFFILIATE with your ClickBank nickname and VENDOR with the vendor's ClickBank nickname.
-Some ClickBank vendors will have their nickname listed on their product website if they have a page for affiliates.
+To make the HopLink work, replace AFFILIATE with your affiliate nickname and VENDOR with the vendor nickname.
+Some ClickBank vendors have their nickname listed on their product website if they have a page for affiliates.

 Testing Your HopLink

-After you've created your first HopLink, it's important to test it to make sure you'll receive commissions for sales you promote.
+Once you've created a HopLink in any format, you should test it to make sure you'll receive commissions for sales you promote.

-To ensure proper tracking of your HopLink referrals, your HopLink needs to open into the top level of a new or existing window.
-For most affiliates, this is not a problem.
-However, some affiliates attempt to hide their HopLinks by having them open into other types of sub-window objects, such as frames, iframes, layers, applets, or images.
-These types of HopLinks are considered invalid, and can result in lost affiliate referral credit, incorrect display of your website, or, in the case of abuse of the HopLink system, could result in account termination without notice.
+To ensure proper tracking of your HopLink referrals, your HopLink must open into the top level of a new or existing window.
+Do not attempt to hide your HopLinks by having them open into other types of sub-window objects, such as frames, iframes, layers, applets, or images.
+These types of HopLinks are considered invalid, and could result in lost affiliate referral credit, incorrect display of your website, or, in the case of abuse of the HopLink system, could result in account termination without notice.

 If you're a beginner affiliate and don't understand the terminology above, don't worry.
-The default methods of creating HopLinks listed above will always generate valid HopLinks.
+The HopLink creation methods discussed above always create valid HopLinks.

-Advanced Users: If you'd like to pass additional parameters through your HopLink that will arrive at the HopLink Target URL, you can do so.
+If you want to pass additional parameters through your HopLink that will arrive at the HopLink Target URL, you can do so.
 We will pass up to 128 bytes of QUERY_STRING data through to the HopLink Target URL.

 If you've tested your HopLink and it doesn't seem to be working properly (for example, you get to the vendor's order form and your affiliate nickname doesn't appear), check the following things:

 Our HopLink tracking system includes cookies.
-Make sure that you have cookies enabled in your browser, and that you're not using any third-party anti-spyware/ad-blocker software that could be blocking cookies.
+Make sure that you have cookies enabled in your browser, and that you're not using any anti-spyware or ad-blocker software that could be blocking cookies.

 If clicking through the HopLink results in a 404 error page, it means that either the vendor's website is down or the vendor doesn't have a HopLink Target URL listed in their account.
-Please inform us if this happens by submitting an inquiry to our Contact Form.
+Please inform us if this happens by submitting a ticket.

 Submit a ticket if you've checked all of the above and are still having problems.